 Below are the benefits of adding bone broth to your pregnancy diet and how to make your own bone broth.

-Bone broth helps with digestion & gut health.
+Bone broth helps improve digestion & gut health.

 In fact, bone broth helps with your digestion, thanks to the beneficial impact that it has on your gut health.
 Collagen-rich foods are one piece to maintaining a healthy gut microbiome and providing your unborn baby with the necessary nutrients during fetal development.
 Bone broth contributes to the betterment of your gut health and the optimal nutrient absorption and transferral to the baby.